CPR vs. BLS: Key Differences and When to Use Each Technique

 Importance of CPR and BLS Certification

-• Immediate Response: Certified individuals can respond quickly in emergencies, reducing the time between the onset of an incident and the administration of life-saving care.
+• Immediate Response: Certified individuals responds quickly in emergencies, reducing the time between the onset of an incident and the administration of life-saving care.

 • Professional Competence: Healthcare providers with BLS certification are better prepared to handle complex resuscitation scenarios in clinical settings.